There is much mystery about the sect of Christians known as the Waldensians (or Waldenses, or Vaudois). Wikipedia provides the common understanding:

 Most modern knowledge of the medieval history of the Waldensians originates almost exclusively from the records and writings of the Roman Catholic Church, the same body that was condemning them as heretics.
 Because of “the documentary scarcity and unconnectedness from which we must draw the description of Waldensian beliefs”, much of what is known about the early Waldensians comes from reports like the Profession of faith of Valdo of Lyon (1180); Liber antiheresis by Durando d’Osca (c.
 1187–1200); and the Rescriptum of Bergamo Conference (1218).
 Earlier documents that provide information about early Waldensian history include the Will of Stefano d’Anse (1187); the Manifestatio haeresis Albigensium et Lugdunensium (c.
 1206–1208); and the Anonymous chronicle of Lyon (c.
 1220).
 There are also the two reports written for the Inquisition by Reinerius Saccho (died 1259), a former Cathar who converted to Catholicism, published together in 1254 as Summa de Catharis et Pauperibus de Lugduno (On the Cathars and the Poor of Lyon).

-All of this makes it seem as if the Waldensians were a minor breakout sect of largely Roman Catholics that disagreed on minor issues related to the episcopal nature of the church and that this was largely resolved, except for a few especially obstinate people who didn’t respond to Pope Innocent III’s offer to return.
+This makes it seem as if the Waldensians were a minor breakout sect of largely Roman Catholics that disagreed on minor issues related to the episcopal nature of the church and that this was largely resolved, except for a few especially obstinate people who didn’t respond to Pope Innocent III’s generous offer to return.
 So eager are Roman Catholics to claim the Waldensians as their own…

 The Waldensians were Catholic.
 Their teachings didn’t become Protestant until the Reformation.